-Delhi Malayalee Association (popularly known as DMA) was established in 1949, as a premier socio cultural organization of around one million Keralites living in Delhi.
-With 25 Areas spread all over Delhi, it serves a wide spectrum of the society.
-During these years, DMA endeavored to enrich the social and cultural life of Delhi and to effectively project the art and culture of Kerala to the people of Delhi as well as the outside world.
+Delhi Malayalee Association (popularly known as DMA) was established in 1949, as a premier socio cultural organization consisting of around one million Keralites living in Delhi & NCR.
+Spanning across Delhi in 25 areas it serves a wide spectrum of the Malayali society.
+DMA has always endeavored to enrich the social and cultural life of Delhi and to effectively project the art and culture of Kerala to the people of Delhi & NCR as well as the outside world.

-It aims at promoting national integration, social welfare, educational advancement, women’s empowerment and fostering a sense of fraternity among the people without any barrier of religion, caste, creed, politics or social status.
+It works incessantly for promoting national integrity, social welfare, enhanced education, women empowerment and fostering a sense of fraternity in the public, embracing the best of human values from all religions without entertaining dividends like gender, caste, creed, or social status.

 Milestones Achieved by DMA

-The DMA recognized the need for low cost and quality education along with the desirability of teaching Malayalam as a subject.
-The DMA is one of the Co-Founders of the present-day Kerala Schools functioning under the control of the Kerala Education Society.
-There are four Kerala Schools (Secondary and Senior Secondary) presently functioning from different parts of Delhi.
+DMA comprehends the necessity for low cost, quality education at the same time to remain connected to our vernacular, Malayalam language is given prominence among the subjects.
+DMA has lent its hand as one of the Co-Founders to the present-day Kerala Schools which follows regulations from the Kerala Education Society.
+There are four Kerala Schools (Secondary and Senior Secondary) presently functioning in different parts of Delhi.

-The International Centre for `Kathakali’ (ICK) New Delhi, was established in Delhi with the sole aim of nurturing and prorogating `Kathakali’, the pioneer traditional art form of Kerala, was facing extinction due to resource crunch.
+The International Centre for `Kathakali’ (ICK) New Delhi, was established in Delhi with the aim of nurturing and propagating `Kathakali’, the pioneer traditional art form of Kerala.
+The conglomerate was facing extrication due to its resource crunch.
 DMA came forward with a magnanimous corpus fund, in the early seventies and resurrected the premier school of learning from closure.
-DMA continues to be an Associate Member of ICK and have four nominees on its Governing Council.
+DMA still contributes to the functioning of ICK as an Associate Member of ICK with DMA four nominees in the Governing Council of ICK.